-Benefits Description You Pay After the calendar year deductible Covered medications and supplies (cont.)
-Covered medications and supplies (cont.)
-Vitamins and minerals that require a physician's prescription for purchase under U.S. Federal law Insulin and diabetic supplies such as test strips, lancets, etc. Disposable needles and syringes for the administration of covered medications Tobacco cessation drugs and medications.
-See also Educational classes and programs in Section 5 (a), Medical services and supplies for information about the Plan's Tobacco Cessation Program Prescription drugs for weight management require prior authorization.
+Benefits Description You Pay After the calendar year deductible Covered medications and supplies (cont.) · Insulin and diabetic supplies such as test strips, lancets, etc. Disposable needles and syringes for the administration of covered medications Tobacco cessation drugs and medications.
+See also Educational classes and programs in Section 5 (a), Medical services and supplies for information about the Plan's Tobacco Cessation Program Prescription drugs for weight management Note: Prescription drugs for weight management require prior authorization.
 Note: Colostomy and ostomy supplies are covered under Section 5(a), Durable medical equipment.
 Note: A OneTouch blood glucose meter will be provided at no charge by the manufacturer to those individuals currently using a meter other than OneTouch.
 For more information on how to obtain a blood glucose meter, call toll-free: 800-588-4456.
 In-network Retail: 30% of cost In-network Retail when retired with Medicare Part B coverage: 30% of cost Out-of-network Retail: 30% of cost Out-of-network Retail when retired with Medicare Part B coverage: 30% of cost In-network Mail Service: In-network Mail Service when retired with Medicare Part B coverage: Tier I: \$10 generic (No deductible) Tier II: \$20 brand name on primary drug list (No deductible) Tier III: \$37 brand name not on primary drug list (No deductible) Tier IV: \$80 specialty drugs (No deductible) Note: If there is no generic equivalent available, you must pay the brand name copayment.
-Note: For long-term maintenance medications, you are limited to the initial prescription and two refills at a CVS Health In-network (participating) pharmacy.
+Note: For long-term maintenance medications, you are limited to the initial prescription and two refills at a CVS Health In-network (participating) pharmacy or at an Out-of-network (non-participating) pharmacy.
 You must use the Mail Service pharmacy or a CVS Pharmacy for a continuing supply of the medication after three fills.
 Note: For long-term maintenance medications (90-day supply) purchased at a CVS Pharmacy, you pay the same copayments (No deductible) as the In-network Mail Service Pharmacy.
 Drugs and diabetic supplies (including insulin), when Medicare Part B is the primary payer.
 Nothing (No deductible) when filed with Medicare Part B first.
 Note: You must show your Medicare ID card at the pharmacy when purchasing these items in order to receive the maximum benefit.
-Women's contraceptive drugs and devices, including: In-network Retail: Nothing (No deductible) • FDA-approved oral contraceptives that require a written prescription including the over-the-counter (OTC) emergency contraceptive drug Out-of-network Retail: 30% of cost (No deductible) In-network Mail Service: Nothing (No deductible) • Diaphragms Cervical caps Vaginal rings Contraceptive hormone patches
+Women's contraceptive drugs and devices, including: In-network Retail: Nothing (No deductible) FDA-approved oral contraceptives that require a written prescription including the over-the-counter (OTC) emergency contraceptive drug Diaphragms Out-of-network Retail: 30% of cost (No deductible) In-network Mail Service: Nothing (No deductible) Cervical caps Vaginal rings Contraceptive hormone patches